CDE Trival Valderas Promesas Alcorcón: History

 Móstoles Balompié was formed in 2016, as the club took the place of CDC Comercial (club founded in 1969 and federated in 1983), who was at the time a reserve team of RCD Carabanchel.
 The club achieved promotion to the Preferente (fifth tier) in their first season, and promoted to Tercera División in 2019.

 In late June 2019, Móstoles Balompié reached international attention after their president Javi Poves opted to change the club's name to Flat Earth FC, and publicly endorsed modern flat Earth beliefs.
 The club also moved from the Madrid suburbs of Móstoles to the city of Madrid.

 In December 2020, Poves resigned from his president role.
 The club was later renamed CD Elemental Madrid 2021.

 On 6 July 2021, Flat Earth was bought out by CF Fuenlabrada and became their reserve team, being renamed CF Fuenlabrada Promesas and taking their place in the new Tercera División RFEF.
 The club's former B-side, CF Fuenlabrada B, became the second reserve team.

+In July 2026, Fuenlabrada Promesas' structure was absorbed by CF Trival Valderas, becoming CDE Trival Valderas Promesas Alcorcón.